chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Overall, my projects gave me strong experience in building scalable frontend systems, improving performance, and collaborating across full-stack teams.

-## Example for clean code standards
+## Clean Code Standards

 ### Question

-Can you give an example of how you've applied these standards in a past project?
+- Can you give an example of how you've applied these standards in a past project?

 ### Answer